 Investment Office Staff Program Responsible Party Report Content Frequency Total Fund All Programs Staff shall report concerns, problems, material changes and all violations to the policy in writing.
 These reports shall include explanations of any violations and appropriate recommendations for corrective action.
 No less than Annually or more frequently if needed Investment Beliefs All Programs Staff shall report investment program strategy and its consistency with the Investment Beliefs.
 No less than annually Asset Allocation Asset Allocation Staff shall report asset class allocations relative to their targets and ranges, as well as investment performance results of each asset class and benchmark returns.
 Allocations may temporarily deviate from policy ranges due to extreme market volatility and will be reported.
 Staff shall report program allocations, returns, risks, and activity.
 Staff shall report a comprehensive Asset Allocation Strategy analysis coincident with the review of actuarial methods and assumptions to be presented for review and approval of policy target asset class allocations and ranges.
 Staff shall present a market valuation-based analysis at the midpoint of the 4-year review cycle, or as needed in response to market conditions or changes impacting the capital market assumptions.
-No less than annually Every 4 years At midpoint of 4-year cycle or as needed Benchmarks Asset Allocation Staff shall report any benchmark changes.
-No less than annually
+Benchmarks Asset Staff shall report any benchmark changes.
+No l No less than annually